 Some people take sport hunting one step further: this is called trophy hunting.
 This is when hunters kill animals and keep them to display as trophies.
 It is generally practised by wealthy people, who target impressive-looking game.
 The animals they hunt tend to be lions, bears, moose, deer and other large mammals.
 They prefer them to have antlers or horns, as this ‘looks better’ when the trophy has been stuffed (this is done by taxidermy) and is on display.

 Trophies are put on the wall in the hunter’s house or office – many have decimated rooms which they call trophy rooms or game rooms.
 This is one of the more abhorrent types of hunting.
 It is something that is regularly called out in the media.
 You will often see images circulating of people posing with a giraffe they have killed, blood on their hands and a gun slung across their chest.
 Trophy hunting isn’t common, but it does exist.

 Types of hunting

 As you can see, there are different types of hunting, some of which are more accepted by society than others.
 Should hunting be a form of tourism?
 I expect most people would answer no to that question.
 However, hunting tourism does sadly continue to exist in many parts of the world.
-If you enjoyed this article you may also be interested in:
+If you enjoyed this article on the types of hunting you may also be interested in: